tallclair/blog/content/post/hello-world.md

 against" and "who am I protecting against?" (or in security parlance, what are my assets, the threats to those assets and who are the threat actors?).

-The assets I'll discuss in this post are the blog content, the web servers hosting that content, and the domain name.
-If I was being *really* thorough (I'm not), I might also include the private serving certificate, development machine, my login credentials, my git backups, netlify's build machines, etc.
+The assets I'll discuss in this post are the blog content, my web host (Netlify), and the domain name.
+Since I'm treating Netlify as a black-box, assets such as the individual servers and the private serving certificate are out of scope for my threat model.
+I'm also excluding my development environment (and login credentials) from the threat model for now, since that would make this post way too long.

 A security model I find helpful is the [C.I.A. triad][cia-triad].
 Not the Central Intelligence Agency, but rather Confidentiality, Integrity, and Availability.
 These are properties of a secure system, and a good framework for thinking about the threats against the blog assets.

-This blog is public, there is no secret content or user data, and no interfaces to external systems (except those secret keys and login credentials I said I wouldn't talk about).
+This blog is public, there is no secret content or user data, and no interfaces to external systems (except those login credentials I said I wouldn't talk about).
 So I won't worry too much about confidentiality, although it will come up while discussing TLS ([a.k.a.
 SSL][aka-ssl]).
 Integrity is a big one though, as I want to ensure my posts make it to readers as I intended.
-I like to think I'm warding off nation states trying to spread disinformation, but in reality I'm probably just mitigating against vandalism from script kiddies.
+I like to think I'm warding off nation states trying to spread disinformation, but in reality my biggest threats probably come from vandals and script kiddies.
 But I'm getting ahead of myself: the last part is availability, and I don't want anyone to take down my blog - you should be able to read it at ALL HOURS (e.g. while waiting for your bank to stop being down for maintenance).

-Finally, to answer who might want to attack this blog: script kiddies looking for some lolz, nation states interested in weakening the integrity of the internet and world, or anyone with a personal vendetta against me (of which I hope there are none!).
+Finally, to answer _who_ might want to attack this blog: script kiddies looking for some lolz, nation states interested in weakening the integrity of the internet and world, or anyone with a personal vendetta against me (of which I hope there are none!).

 ## Static content